Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 Sold in Italian supermarkets and delis, there are many different brands of chocolate and hazelnut spreads to please and elevate the palate of even the most ardent chocoholics.
 I am especially fond of the dark chocolate variety!

 Definitely give them a try and pack a few away to take home with you.
-Or click here to buy Italian chocolate and hazelnut spread from abroad.
+Or click here to easily buy Italian chocolate and hazelnut spreads.

 6. Coffee – Caffè

 Italian coffee is famous all over the world.
 Western coffee culture as it is nowadays was basically invented in Italy.
 To this day, the Italian espresso is at the base of most coffee drinks served in Europe and beyond.